The Western Australian Museum acknowledges and respects the Traditional Owners of their ancestral lands, waters and skies.

 Credit:; Pulitano Family & Ricciardo Family

 Paola’s table became a symbol of love and tradition.
-She preserved Calabrian customs with pride—sauce days, sausage making, and even the old practice of soap-making.
-Her family gatherings grew to legendary proportions, often with more than sixty relatives crowded around long tables filled with ravioli, handmade macaroni rolled on knitting needles, stuffed eggplants, roasted goat, giardiniera, and olives from her garden.
-Her zippoli—both savoury with anchovies and sweet with sugar—remain a delicacy eagerly awaited by all, passed down as a treasured family recipe.
+She proudly preserved Calabrian customs –from sauce days and sausage-making to the old practice of soap-making.
+Family gatherings grew to legendary proportions, with more than 60 relatives crowded around long tables laden with ravioli, handmade macaroni rolled on knitting needles, stuffed eggplants, roasted goat, giardiniera and olives from her garden.
+Her zippoli – savoury with anchovies or sweet with sugar – were always the highlight, a delicacy eagerly awaited and passed down as a treasured family recipe.

 The two women bend over a long wooden tray working the pasta.

-Paola and her mother Caterina shaping traditional Calabrian macaroni in Casignana, 1983—honouring family, heritage, and enduring southern Italian traditions.
+Paola and her mother Caterina shaping traditional Calabrian macaroni in Casignana, 1983.

 Credit: Pulitano Family & Ricciardo Family

-Her garden is her sanctuary, overflowing with flowers and vegetables.
-Chickens and ducks roamed freely, adding to the abundance of what she fondly called her “garden paradise.”
-Even into her later years, Paola tends to her garden daily, embodying a work ethic that had defined her entire life.
+Paola’s garden has always been her sanctuary, overflowing with flowers and vegetables, with chickens and ducks roaming in what she fondly called her ‘garden paradise’.
+Even in later years, Paola tends it daily, guided by the same work ethic that shaped her whole life.

 Paola’s greatest joy is her family.
-She is the much-loved matriarch of 15 grandchildren and 29 great-grandchildren.
-Each one holds a special place in her heart, and she never tires of expressing her pride in their achievements.
-Her love is so deep that she often sheds tears of joy simply at the sight of them.
-To Paola, family is everything—the great treasure of her life.
+As matriarch to 15 grandchildren and 29 great-grandchildren, she holds each close to her heart and never tires of celebrating their achievements.
+Her love runs so deep that she is often moved to tears of joy simply at the sight of them.
+For Paola, family is everything – the true treasure of her life.

-At nearly a century of age, Paola continues to inspire those around her with her resilience, generosity, and devotion.
-She remains known for her kindness and her abundant hospitality, “killing you with food and kindness,” as friends and family fondly say.
-She is the embodiment of the Calabrian Nonna: hardworking, nurturing, endlessly giving, and proud of the traditions she has preserved.
+At 99, she continues to inspire those around her with resilience, generosity and devotion.
+Paola is known for her kindness and her abundant hospitality – ‘killing you with food and kindness’, as family and friends fondly say.
+She embodies the Calabrian nonna – hardworking, nurturing, endlessly giving and proud of the traditions she has kept alive.

-Paola’s story is one of endurance, sacrifice, and joy.
-From the clay hills of Casignana to the gardens of Perth, she has lived a life of strength and gratitude, leaving behind a legacy of love that continues to flourish in her children, grandchildren, and great-grandchildren.
-She truly is one in a million—a Nonna whose life exemplifies the heart of the Italian migrant story in Western Australia.
+Paola’s story is one of endurance, sacrifice and joy.
+From the clay hills of Casignana to the gardens of Perth, she has lived with strength and gratitude, leaving behind a legacy of love that flourishes in her children, grandchildren, and great-grandchildren.

 Paola behind a big chocolate cake reading "Happy 99th Birthday Mum."
 There are some candles in the cake, but there's not 99 of them.